allenallen/StockXChallenge/StockXChallenge/README.md

 	d. update

-3. Process each filled orders by creating a ledger:
+3. Process each filled orders by creating a soa:
 	a. run query via StockXDBController
+		-add description of transaction
+		-"bought X shares at Y price"
 	b. get one line from reader
 	c. append each line to a csv.
 	d. format is this: example of format.